ITahmadifar/Personal_Programming_Code_Example/README.md

 Hello!
-I’m Ahmad Ahmadifar.
-If you’d like to know more about me, please visit: [https://github.com/ITahmadifar](https://github.com/ITahmadifar "https://github.com/ITahmadifar")
+Iâ€™m Ahmad Ahmadifar.
+If youâ€™d like to know more about me, please visit: [https://github.com/ITahmadifar](https://github.com/ITahmadifar "https://github.com/ITahmadifar")

 **Now, regarding this repository:**
 As you can see, this repository contains three main folders.
 Each folder includes files related to the courses I took to learn Python, Data Science, and Machine Learning.
-I’ll attach the license for participating in these courses at the end of this message.
+Iâ€™ll attach the certificates for participating in these courses at the end of this message.

 **About each Folder:**